weinhart/GranularChuteFlows/README.md

 ## 1. The case study

 We will run chute flows with varying inclinations and heights.
 In total we run ten cases:
-- height 20, 18, 16, 14 at inclination 21 degree; the flows of height 20 and 18 should arrest, whereas the flows at height 16 and 14 should flow (though there might be some variation).
+- height 20, 18, 16, 14 at inclination 21 degree; the flows of height 20 and 18 should flow, whereas the flows at height 16 and 14 should arrest (though there might be some variation).
 - height 40 at inclinations 18, 20, 22, 24, 26, 28 degree; the flow of inclination 18 should arrest, whereas the flows at inclinations 20, 22, 24, 26, 28 degree should flow.

 A full diagram of what heights and inclinations should arrest can be found here (Figure 4):